cometa-rocks/cometa/README.md

 	This step will take some time as all the default browser images are being pulled.

+	By default this script will download 3 latest versions for each browser (Edge, Chrome, Firefox, Opera), this behaviour can be changed by specifying `-n <amount_of_version>`.

-7. See cometa rocks in your browser
+10. See cometa rocks in your browser

 	Test server access `curl -k  https://<yourdomain>:<specified port - default 443>/`